 (To Student)

-NAME OF STUDENT DATE

-ADDRESS GRADE

-PARENT, GUARDIAN OR CUSTODIA AN

-ADDRESS

-SCHOOL

-Suspension from school means that wh may be suspended from school pursuant to O.R.C.§3313.66(A). nile you are suspended you are not allowed to come to school, es, or otherwise participate in other school-related activities.
-The school is/are as follows:

-in violation of paragraphs of the Code of Student Conduct.

-perintendent may seek to permanently exclude you if you are nt child for, a violation listed in O.R.C.§3313.662(A), and if you the time of such violation.

-with the appropriate school official (principal, assistant principal, gnee) at an informal hearing to challenge the reason(s) for the n your actions.

-Superintendent, Principal, or Assistant Principal

-I hereby acknowledge receipt of this N consent to notification of my parent, guar Notice of Intent to Suspend and if age eighteen (18) or older, I rdian, or custodian.
+NAME OF STUDENT DATE ADDRESS GRADE PARENT, GUARDIAN OR CUSTODIAN ADDRESS SCHOOL Suspension from school means that while you are pended from school pursuant to O.R.C.§3313.66(A). e suspended you are not allowed to come to school, wise participate in other school-related activities.
+The as follows: in violation of paragraphs of the Code of Student Conduct. nt may seek to permanently exclude you if you are a violation listed in O.R.C.§3313.662(A), and if you f such violation. propriate school official (principal, assistant principal, a informal hearing to challenge the reason(s) for the ons.
+Superintendent, Principal, or Assistant Principal I hereby acknowledge receipt of this Notice of Ir consent to notification of my parent, guardian, or cu ntent to Suspend and if age eighteen (18) or older, I astodian.
 Signature of Student Date